- Home

 In the department we have DSLR cameras which students are able to use at LPGS in order to carry out set work.
 However, we do encourage students to buy their own DSLR cameras as they progress through the course from Year 10 into Year 11 (these cameras are expensive).
 In addition to using DSLR cameras we do also use, at times, smaller compact digital cameras and phone cameras.

-All students use Adobe CC and Adobe Spark as a digital sketchbook in order to record and document their progress and outcomes; Adobe CC is currently free for all students and can be used on any two devices, mobile or desktop, at the same time in school and at home.
-All students MUST buy an external hard drive, 1TB, as they begin to work with very large image files on a regular basis and they use Adobe Lightroom as a catalogue system which requires external storage space.
+All students use Adobe CC and Adobe Express as a digital sketchbook in order to record and document their progress and outcomes; Adobe CC is currently free for all students and can be used on any two devices, mobile or desktop, at the same time in school and at home.
+All students also have free access to Office 365 and have 1TB of cloud storage space.

 CAREER OPPORTUNITIES